| The Japan Travel Writers' Organization (JTWO, pronounced as J-two) was

 Our fundamental understanding rests on guaranteeing the free travel not to be bothered by any obstructive hindrances, respecting the maintanance of important cultural heritage and natural beauty.
 By pursuing these posture, we believe the better international understanding and friendship can be established.

 As for the social activities, the JTWO is sponsoring the Travel Awards to the outstanding individuals who greatly contributed in this field.
-Also co-sponsored the last seven years the Tour of the Year, which gives awards to the successful and unique group tour plans.
-We are helping the "Tabitto Club" in Kansai area and members are taking part in various seminars and forums as panelists, chair persons and lecturers and so on.
+Also co-sponsored the last 25 years the Tour of the Year, which gives awards to the successful and unique group tour plans.
+Our members are taking part in various seminars and forums as panelists, chair persons and lecturers and so on.

 The founder chairman of our organization was Dr. Shigeta Saito, renowned psychiatrist and expert on traveling who is particularly fond of aeroplanes, trains and ships.
 But sad to say, he died aged ninety on 20 Nov.
 2006.
 We selected Ms. Kaoru Kanetaka as new chairman.
 She is one of the most famous travel journalist in Japan.
 Also a number of other notable personalities are found among the executives of the organization.

 On May 2011, Ms. Kaoru Kanetaka resigned the chairman and took the honorary chairman and We selected Ms. Akiko Shimoju as new chairman.

 Our Adress : Meikou Building 1-5-5 Ginza Chuou-ku Tokyo Japan (104-0061)